nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding a label to a tag : `label`

 Adds one or more labels to an existing tag.<br>
-You can use label to categorise tags so that you can open all the tags with the same label simultaneously.
+You can use label to categorise tags in order to make a tag to be more descriptive.
-Additionally, you can use label to make a tag to be more descriptive.
+Additionally, all tags with the same label can be opened simultaneously.

 <div markdown="block" class="alert alert-warning">